 It undoubtedly takes a very special type of person to take the lead and guide others through troubled waters in seemingly apocalyptic times.
-Some of those characteristics will result from the individuals natural skills and style, that sadly all of us will not be able to replicate, but there are others that can certainly be learned.
+Some of those characteristics will result from the individuals natural skills and style, but there are others that can be learned.

-It's definitely a first for most of the working population as to the devastating and unparalleled impact on both their working and personal life that the Covid-19 pandemic has brought them and their families and so for a leader to be able to steer individuals and teams through this will prove to be a particularly difficult experience but how will the bestleaders do this?
+It's definitely a first for most of the working population as to the unparalleled impacts on both working and personal lives that the Covid-19 pandemic has had.
+Therefore, having a strong leader who can steer individuals and teams through this will prove to be a particularly difficult experience.

 Many senior working professionals and leaders will have had to demonstrate their crisis management skills at some stage in their career, however those situations will have been on a significantly smaller scale than what the world is currently experiencing with the Covid-19 crisis.